What is a gravel bike? Is a gravel bike right for you?

 With their wider tires, stable handling, and lightweight construction, gravel bikes are a great choice for any type of off-road riding.
 From the beginner to the expert, they're designed to provide you with a smooth, comfortable ride on all sorts of surfaces.
 At their core, gravel bikes are meant for adventure: no matter where you take yours, it'll be ready for whatever you throw at it.

-Now that we've covered what gravel bikes are and what makes them different from other types of bicycles, we'll next go over why you might want one for your next cycling adventure.
+Now that we've covered what gravel bikes are and what makes them different from other types of bicycles, I'll next go over why you might want one for your next cycling adventure.